top of page

 Does MATTS have a particular approach to or style of training?

 Yes.
-The general approach to training at MATTS is described in some detail on this page, especially in the section headed ‘Philosophy and Aims’.
+The general approach to training at MATTS is described in some detail on the teacher training page, especially in the section headed ‘Philosophy and Aims’.

 What qualifications do I need to enrol as a student at MATTS?